geonetwork/doc/source/user-guide/publishing/transferring-privileges.rst

 .. figure:: img/transfer.png

    *How to open the Transfer Ownership page*

 It is located in the "actions on selected set" in the search result and once selected, opens the following panel.

 .. figure:: img/dotransfer.png

    *The Transfer Ownership panel*

-#. *Select New Owner*: Select a user in this auto-complete.
+* :guilabel:`Select New Owner`: Select a user in this auto-complete.

   .. note:: The drop down will be filled with all Editors visible to you.
 If you are not an Administrator, you will view only a subset of all Editors.

-#. *Select group*: Select one of the groups this user is a member of.
+* :guilabel:`Select group`: Select one of the groups this user is a member of.
 Privileges to groups All and Intranet are not transferable.